shibisuriya/declarative-gridstack/packages/docs/src/docs/guides/react/nested.md

-# Simple grid
+# Nested grid

-A simple grid container
+Typical example of a nested grid.
+You can move items between the master grid and the subgrid.

 <div ref="el"></div>